peipeiwu1119/peijiewu_academicpage.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Li Song is a Ph.D. candidate major in Transportation at the University of North Carolina at Charlotte.
-Currently, I focus on analyzing the influence of intelligent vehicles on transportation systems and exploring the transportation big data with statistics and emerging technology.
-In respect of methodology, research on intelligent vehicle technologies mainly includes control strategy, simulation, and optimization.
-Research on data analysis mainly includes statistics and machine learning approaches.
-Meanwhile, I am also interested in emergence technology which could change the future transportation systems.<br>
+Currently, I focus on analyzing the influence of intelligent vehicles on transportation systems and exploring the transportation big data with statistics and emerging technologies.
+In respect of methodologies, my research on intelligent vehicle technologies mainly includes control strategy, simulation, and optimization methods.
+Meanwhile, my research on data analysis mainly includes statistics and machine learning approaches.
+Moreover, I also interest in emerging technologies that would change the future transportation systems.<br>

 <i> <b> Fllow your heart, and the rest will follow. </b> </i>

 Contact Information:
 ======
-1. Email Address: <br>
-a) `lisong2019uncc@gmail.com `;<br>
-b) `lsong1@uncc.edu `; <br>
+1. Email Address: a） `345536290@qq.com `; b) `lisong2019uncc@gmail.com `; c) `lsong1@uncc.edu `; <br>
-c) `345536290@qq.com `;
-1. WeChat: <br>
+1. WeChat:  `sl345536290 `<br>
-`sl345536290 `

 Education
 ======